-Local Public Agency County Section Number Stephenson County Highway Department Stephenson 2000 185-07-PP
+Local Public Agency County Section Number Stephenson County Highway Department Stephenson 21-00185-11-PP

-All signs are required on both sides of the road when the median is greater than 10 feet and on one-way roadways.
 "BUMP" (W8-1(O)48) signs shall be installed as directed by the Engineer.

-'LOW SHOULDER" (W8-9(O)48) signs shall be installed at 1-mile intervals or as directed by the Engineer.
-NO PASSING ZONES NOT STRIPED NEXT \\\\ MILES" (G20-I 100(O)) signs shall be 60" x 36".
+"LOW SHOULDER" (W8-9(O)48) signs shall be installed at 1-mile intervals or as directed by the Engineer.

+"NO PASSING ZONES NOT STRIPED NEXT MILES" (G20-I 100(O)) signs shall be 60" x 36".

 When covering existing Department signs, no tape shall be used on the reflective portion of the sign.
 Contact the District sign shop for covering techniques.
-All regulatory signs shall be maintained at a 5 foot minimum bottom (rural), 7 feet minimum (urban).

 Any plates or direct applied sheeting used to alter signs shall have the same sheeting as the base sign.

 No more than one kind of alteration shall be used to alter a sign.

 Any post stubs without a sign in place and visible shall have a reflector placed on each post.

-Devices: Cones or reflectorized cones shall not be used during hours of darkness.
+Devices:

 A minimum of 3 drums spaced at 4 feet shall be placed at each return when the side road is open.

+Flaggers:

-Lights: Steady burn mono-directional lights are required on devices delineating a widening trench.
-Flaggers: Flaggers at Side Roads and Commercial Entrances: Flaggers shall comply with all requirements and signaling methods contained in the Department's "Traffic Control Field Manual" current at the time of the letting.
+Flaggers shall comply with all requirements and signaling methods contained in the Department's "Traffic Control Field Manual" current at the time of the letting.
 The flagger equipment listed for flaggers employed by the Illinois Department of Transportation shall apply to all flaggers.
-All workers and flaggers shall wear ANSI Class E pants and an ANSI Class 2 vest that in combination meet the requirements of ANSI/ISEA 107-2004 for Conspicuity Class 3 garments during hours of darkness.

 In addition to the flaggers shown on applicable standards, on major side roads, flaggers shall be required on all legs of the intersection.
-Major sideroads for this project shall be Lott Road, Koch Road, Papp Road, Stone Church Road and Kent Road.
+Major sideroads for this project shall be Cockrell Road and Oak Road.

 When the mainline flagger is within 200 feet of an intersection, the side road flagger shall be required.